fnakstad/angular-client-side-auth/README.md

 * [Live version](http://angular-client-side-auth.herokuapp.com/)
 * [UI-router and angular-client-side-auth](http://www.frederiknakstad.com/2014/02/09/ui-router-in-angular-client-side-auth/)

 To run the server locally, open a terminal, and navigate to the directory you cloned the project to.
+Make sure you have Node/NPM and Bower installed!
 Then run the following commands:

 ```
 npm install